dineshkoilada/dsa/patterns/17_segment_tree/README.md

 ```

 ### ✅ **6.
 Edge Cases to Consider**
-- Querying an empty range.
+- Querying an empty range
-- Updating an index out of bounds.
+- Updating an index out of bounds
-- Negative numbers in the array.
+- Negative numbers in the array

 ### ✅ **7.
 How to Predict Time and Space Complexity**